veritrans/vt-androidsdk/README.md

 # **Veritrans SDK**

-### *We are in the process of depricating this SDK, and will be publishing our latest SDK Soon.
+### *We are in the process of deprecating this SDK, and will be publishing our latest SDK Soon.
 Please contact support@veritrans.co.id for more information*

 ### Description
 Veritrans SDK is an android library project which supports to perform transaction using variouse payment methods supported by veritrans payment gateway.